bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Either respond politely or don't respond at all.

-Never go into meaningless debates especially on Twitter (: Report sketchy interactions, escalate but never fight back with trolls or rude people.
+Never go into meaningless debates especially on Twitter. (: Report sketchy interactions, escalate but never fight back with trolls or rude people.

 ### Don't try to sell your open source project too hard, in a pushy way.